Meet Team ESIL

 Gabriela 'Gaby' Bosquez is the Program Manager for Cash & Narrative Change for Economic Security for Illinois.
 Previously, Gabriela was a Labor Organizer for Service Employees International Union (SEIU), working towards bringing union jobs to service workers in O’Hare airport and Residential buildings in Chicago.
 Gabriela is an interdisciplinary artis and a lead host Chicago Vote’s of Sh*t Talks, an interview series that brings young Chicagoans together to discuss political issues affecting our community and engages young people to become politically active through arts and culture.
 Gabriela is a graduate of Carleton College with a B.A in Latin American Studies and a concentration in Educational Studies.

-Hannah Gregor is the Program Manager for Operations & Future of Work for Economic Security for Illinois.
+Hannah Gregor is the Program Manager for Build the Field at Economic Security Project.
 She manages the daily operations and supports the various programs of ESIL, while engaging with partners and stakeholders to drive our Future of Work vision.
 Previously, Hannah did research and analysis of economic policy at The University of Chicago Crown Family School of Social Work, which educates the new generation of social workers and researches social policy interventions from the community to the national stage.
 She has also worked on disability justice, drug reentry courts, and electoral organizing.
 Hannah is a graduate of Crown Family School of Social Work, Policy, and Practice with a Masters Degree in Social Work.

-Erion Benjamin Malasi is the Director of Policy & Advocacy for Economic Security for Illinois.
+Erion Benjamin Malasi is the Director of Policy & Advocacy for Economic Security for Illinois, an affiliate of Economic Security Project.
 He responsible for managing our coalition work, including crafting policy proposals and campaigns to make Illinois’ tax system more equitable and to expand direct cash and income supports.
 Erion is bringing his legislative experience as a House Budget & Research Staffer and his organizing skills as a former community relations manager for University of Chicago’s Law Clinic on Entrepreneurship.
 He is a graduate of University of Illinois at Urbana-Champaign for Political Science and a Running Start student at Southwestern Illinois College.